Recycling Equipment Grants

 - NRC reserves the right to limit simultaneous or overlapping grant requests from an organization’s subsidiaries, divisions, branches, etc.

-- Equipment purchased before grant approval is not eligible for funding.
+- Equipment purchased before grant approval is not eligible for funding or to be used as cash match.

 - Providing false or misleading information will disqualify the application.